Avinava/vscode-dev-pack-salesforce/README.md

 ## Usage

 After installing Dev Pack for Salesforce, you will have access to all the included extensions.
 Simply open a Salesforce project and start developing!

+## License

+This extension pack is licensed under the MIT License.
+See the LICENSE file for more information.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please open an issue or a pull request on GitHub.